alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 █▄█▄█▄█▄█▄█▄█▄█▄█▄█▄█▄█▄█▄█▄█▄█▄
 ```

 Since the image storage is quite minimal there’s not much point in optimizing this further.
-But in principle for the above approach one only needs *two* `Bits_row` of storage, with one of them representing the previous row in the iteration over rows.
+But in principle for the above approach one only needs *two* `Bits_row` of storage, with one of them representing the previous row in the iteration over rows, just as with the vectors in the previous example.
 And even that can be dispensed with by calculating the value at any point (*x*, *y*) directly, in constant time!, as just [`!(x & ~y)`](https://www.wolframscience.com/nks/p608--traditional-mathematics-and-mathematical-formulas/); the trick by Stephen Wolfram that I referenced earlier (code example [here](code/ch1/nested-triangles.via-direct-formula.cpp)).

 In passing, this is again the kind of C++-ish efficient and tight coding example, and background explanation + references, that I wish had been presented in addition to or perhaps instead of checking oddness in a vector-of-vectors storage of range-limited numbers &mdash; it’s an idea for a second edition of the book!